michael-marcal/katas/modern-java-in-action-katas/README.md

 The goal is to return the count of dishes in the stream using `map` and `reduce`.
 The List has a size() method, which will return the same value, but shouldn't be used in this Kata.

+### TradersAndTransactionsTest
+The Domain consists of Trader and Transaction classes, included.
+The test methods below aim to answer the questions below given a list of Transactions.
+The goal is to make the tests pass.
+You should not need to modify the Domain classes, although are free to add any helper classes/methods if desired.

+1. Find all transactions in the year 2011 and sort them by value (small to high)
+2. What are all the unique cities where the traders work?
+3. Find all traders from Cambridge and sort them by name.
+4. Return a string of all traders' names sorted alphabetically.
+5. Are any traders based in Milan?
+6. Return the values of all transactions from the traders living in Cambridge.
+7. What's the highest value of all the transactions?
+8. Find the transaction with the smallest value.